-Second line treatment algorithms are mostly aligned3, except for:
+Second line treatment algorithms are mostly aligned, except for:

 - A minor difference in the standard MDR-TB treatment regimen in Pakistan one medicine on the list (Ethionamide) is different from the other two countries, but this is not seen to be a big difference by the NTPs and WHO. - The short course regimen is similar in all countries.
-However, differing levels of roll-out of the short course regimen in the three countries require careful and coordinated selection of treatment for patients: - o Pakistan already offer short course regimen to more than 40% of MDR-TB patients; - o Short course regimen has not started in Iran, but it will be applied during 2nd half of 2018 in the frame of an interventional (pilot) study in the country; - o Afghanistan currently has two sites (Kabul and Kandahar) where short course regimen is available.
-Once more LPAs will be available in Afghanistan (in Nangahar, Mazar and Herat) the short course treatment will be offered there.
+However, differing levels of roll-out of the short course regimen in the three countries require careful and coordinated selection of treatment for patients.